stereobooster/facets/README.md

 The demo works, as you can see, but beyond that, there was no exhaustive testing.
 There are still rough edges.
 API can change.

 ## Backstory

+> [!WARNING]
+> Appearantly pagefind also supports [faceted search](https://pagefind.app/docs/js-api-filtering/) and [loading data from json](https://pagefind.app/docs/node-api/).
+I found out it only after implemented this library.
+I want to try it out

 The library inspired by [ItemsJS](https://github.com/itemsapi/itemsjs).
 There are only three solutions that do faceted searches on the client-side: